-This rule was amended in 2009 to change the time period from fifteen (15) to fourteen (14) days.
+This rule was amended in 2009 to change the time period from 15 to 14 days.
 The purpose of the amendment was to conform the time period in this rule to the 2009 time-related amendments to the Federal Rules of Bankruptcy Procedure.
-Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than thirty (30) days were changed so that the number of days is in multiples of seven (7), thereby reducing the likelihood that time periods will end on a Saturday or Sunday.
+Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than 30 days were changed so that the number of days is in multiples of seven, thereby reducing the likelihood that time periods will end on a Saturday or Sunday.

 This rule was amended in 2013 to conform to section 350(a) of the Bankruptcy Code.
 Prior to its amendment, the rule required a closing report within fourteen (14) days following "substantial consummation," which required that distributions under the plan be commenced rather than completed.
 Despite substantial consummation, there may have remained unresolved claim allowance litigation, preference and fraudulent conveyance adversary proceedings, and other proceedings that should have been resolved before the case was closed.
 The amended language of this rule tracks section 350(a) on the closing of cases.
-This amended rule should give greater assistance to the Court, which is required by Bankruptcy Rule 3022 to enter a final decree closing the case after the estate is fully administered.
+This amended rule should give greater assistance to the Court, which is required by Bankruptcy Rule 3022 of the Federal Rules of Bankruptcy Procedure to enter a final decree closing the case after the estate is fully administered.

-The amendment to this rule in 2013 also provides a link to the closing report form on the Court's website.
+The amendment to the rule in 2013 provides a link to the closing report form on the Court's website.

-Rule 4001-1.1 PAYMENT AND CURE OF PRE-PETITION JUDGMENT OF POSSESSION INVOLVING RESIDENTIAL PROPERTY - New [August 1, 2013]
+Rule 4001-1.1.
+PAYMENT AND CURE OF PREPETITION JUDGMENT OF POSSESSION INVOLVING RESIDENTIAL PROPERTY

-- (a) A debtor is deemed to have complied with section 362(l)(1) of the Bankruptcy Code by: - (1) Making the required certification by completing the four check boxes, including the landlord's name and address, listed on the Voluntary Petition (page two) under the section entitled, "Certification by a Debtor Who Resides as a Tenant of Residential Property"; and - (2) Delivering to the Clerk, together with the Voluntary Petition (or within one day of the filing, if the Voluntary Petition is filed electronically): - (A) a certified or cashier's check or money order, made payable to the lessor, in the amount of any rent that would become due during the thirty-day period after the filing of the petition; and - (B) a copy of the judgment of possession.

-(b) If the debtor complies with the requirements set forth in subdivision (a), the Clerk shall, within one day, send notice of compliance to the lessor who shall then have the option, exercisable no later than fourteen (14) days after the date of the notice, to consent to receive the check (in which event the lessor shall provide payment instructions), or file an objection to the debtor's certification, which objection shall constitute a request for hearing.
+- (a) A debtor is deemed to have complied with § 362(1)(1) of the Bankruptcy Code by: - (1) Making the required certification by completing the four check boxes, including the landlord's name and address, listed on the Voluntary Petition (page two) under the section entitled, "Certification by a Debtor Who Resides as a Tenant of Residential Property"; and - (2) Delivering to the Clerk, together with the Voluntary Petition (or within one day of the filing, if the Voluntary Petition is filed electronically): - (A) a certified or cashier's check or money order, made payable to the lessor, in the amount of any rent that would become due during the thirty-day period after the filing of the petition; and - (B) a copy of the judgment of possession. - (b) If the debtor complies with the requirements set forth in subdivision (a), the Clerk shall, within one day, send notice of compliance to the lessor who shall then have the option, exercisable no later than fourteen (14) days after the date of the notice, to consent to receive the check (in which event the lessor shall provide payment instructions), or file an objection to the debtor's certification, which objection shall constitute a request for hearing.
 A lessor is deemed to have consented to receive the check if the lessor does not respond within the fourteen (14) day deadline, in which event the Clerk shall send the check to the lessor at the address set forth in the debtor's certification.

-This rule was added in 2013 to include in the Local Bankruptcy Rules the requirements established by General Order M-385, which relate to the requirements set forth in section 362(l)(1) of the Bankruptcy Code.
-General Order M-385 was abrogated and replaced by this local rule in 2013.
+This rule was added in 2013 to include in the Local Bankruptcy Rules the requirements established by General Order M-385, which relate to the requirements set forth in § 362(1)(1) of the Bankruptcy Code.
+General Order M-385 was abrogated and replaced in 2013 by this local rule.

-Rule 4002-1DUTIES OF DEBTORS - PROCEDURES RELATING TO THE IMPLEMENTATION OF BANKRUPTCY CODE SECTION 521 - Amended [August 1, 2013]
+Rule 4002-1.
+DUTIES OF DEBTORS - PROCEDURES RELATING TO THE IMPLEMENTATION OF BANKRUPTCY CODE § 521